Ozma (band): Early years (1995–2001)

-Ozma was formed in September 1995 by Ryen Slegr (vocals/guitar), Jose Galvez (guitar/vocals), Patrick Edwards (drums) and Daniel Brummel (vocals/bass), when Brummel was introduced to the others by Galvez, whom he met on AOL while looking for a band to join.
-In 1996, the still-unnamed band were joined by Katherine Kieckhefer on keyboards, before deciding on the name "Ozma" (taken from the L. Frank Baum books on the drummer's mother's bookshelf) in 1997, and in 1998 were joined by expert keyboardist Star Wick, who replaced the departing Kieckhefer.
+Ozma was formed in September 1995 by Ryen Slegr (vocals/guitar), Jose Galvez (guitar/vocals), Patrick Edwards (drums) and Daniel Brummel (vocals/bass), Galvez introduced Brummel to the others, whom he met on AOL while Brummel was looking for a band to join.
+In 1996, the still-unnamed band were joined by Katherine Kieckhefer on keyboards, before deciding on the name "Ozma" (taken from the L. Frank Baum books on the drummer's mother's bookshelf) in 1997, and in 1998 were joined by competent keyboardist Star Wick, who replaced the departing Kieckhefer.
 After their early 4-track cassette demos Cuatro and Ocho were well received by friends, they released Songs of Inaudible Trucks and Cars in early 1999, a collection of demos and live tracks, released on home-made CD-Rs and later republished on MP3.com as Songs of Audible Trucks and Cars (due to a character restriction).
 They then self-released what is considered their first "proper" studio album, Rock and Roll Part Three, on January 1, 2000.
 This consisted of "a few thousand" (estimated by Brummel) CDs manufactured by their own label, Tornado Recordings.
 During these early years, Ozma "played almost anywhere in the California state area," garnering a strong regional following.

 Ozma's first real break came in 2001, when they were selected to tour with Weezer.
 In preparation for the "Yahoo!
 Outloud Tour," Weezer asked their fans to vote for an opening act via their web site, and the bands who received the most votes were Ozma and The Get Up Kids.
 One year later, Weezer invited Ozma to tour with them again on 2002's "Hyper Extended Midget Tour", which also featured Saves the Day.

 The band self-released their second album The Doubble Donkey Disc on February 21, 2002 (later reissued on Kung Fu Records on June 25, 2002).
 With this release, Ozma experimented with the traditional Russian balalaika and the flute to create a sound they called "Russian coldfusion."
 The disc was split into two imaginary concept EPs: the first five songs (including the Russian folk song "Korobeiniki", more famously the Tetris theme) revolved around Russian themes, while the second half created a more danceable atmosphere.